"He in his madness prays for storms, and dreams that storms will bring him peace"

 A former version of me used to share on social media and with friends when things were going well, and I’d isolate and get really quiet when things were going south.

-After years of trying to navigate storms alone and getting capsized in the process, I’ve learned to do the uncomfortable thing and bring people into the storm when it’s happening, not once it’s safe in the past.
+After years of trying to navigate storms alone and getting capsized in the process, I’ve learned to do the uncomfortable thing and bring people into the storm as it happens, not after it’s safe in the past.

 It’s always scary as hell, but whenever I find the courage to do it, one of two things happens: 1) The storm subsides in short order, OR 2) The storm becomes easier to ride because I’m not captaining the canoe all alone.